ntaiprogrammer/AgileProject_MovieDatabaseWebsite/README.md

-# AgileProject: Movie Database Website #
+# Agile Project: Movie Database Website #

 ### A collaborative project to build a fully functioning website on a linux server to search and rate a large database of movies. ###